Omics Data Assistant

 Managing Conversations

-Your conversation history is stored separately for each dataset.
+Your conversation history is stored for each dataset.
 Your conversations remain private to you.
 Other users cannot access your conversation history.

 To manage your conversations, click the three dots next to a conversation name to either rename or delete the conversation.